cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ## Why Traditional RAG Fails

 The fatal assumption behind many RAG deployments is that a large context window solves the problem on its own.
 The reasoning goes: dump everything into the context, and the model will figure out what matters.
 In practice, the opposite happens.
-More context leads to dispersed attention and worse reasoning, a phenomenon I call **Context Rot**.
+More context leads to dispersed attention and worse reasoning, resulting in **Context Rot**.

 Context Rot manifests through three failure modes: